 Bake them in the 350(F) oven for 6-8 minutes, or until the top is set.
 Then try not to eat them all at once!

-Many chocolate chips either have milk in them, or they might have “may contain milk” on the label.
-Typically “may contain milk” means that even though milk might not be an ingredient in the chocolate chips, there may be traces of milk from traces left on the machines.
+- Are chocolate chips dairy free?
+Many chocolate chips either have milk in them, or they might have “may contain milk" on the label.
+Typically “may contain milk" means that even though milk might not be an ingredient in the chocolate chips, there may be traces of milk from traces left on the machines.
+These chocolate chips are COMPLETELY dairy free.
+Grab them here on Amazon for WAY cheaper than the store.

+- Is there dairy in these double chocolate cookies?
 “Normal” cookies often use butter as a base.
 Some use a LOT of butter.
-Some people who don’t do well with dairy do okay with butter.
 This recipe is butter free and dairy free.
-Delicious for everyone – regardless of where you stand on the dairy/no dairy issue.
+Delicious for everyone - regardless of where you stand on the dairy/no dairy issue.

 - 1 cup almond butter